harigopal/logchange/README.md

 # Logchange

 Logchange is an alternative approach to managing a _changelog_.
-Instead of writing to a `CHANGELOG.md`, it logs changes to `.yaml` files.
-Each change gets its own file, with conventions that govern metadata.
+Instead of writing to a `CHANGELOG.md`, it logs changes to `.yaml` files containing a `timestamp`, the `title`, and a boolean `public` (see _Usage_ section).

 Logchange can _release_ changes to a traditional flat `CHANGELOG.md` file.
 All changes (marked public) since the last one, will be added to this file.

 This repository's _changelog_ is maintained using _logchange_.
-See the automatically generated `CHANGELOG.md` and individual entries in the `/changes` directory.
+See the automatically generated `CHANGELOG.md` and individual entries in the `/changelog` directory.
 Go ahead, have a look.

-## Why?

-Do you work in a team with other programmers?
-Want a simpler way to log different changes, and commit messages won't do? `logchange` can help.

 ## Installation

+Add to your `Gemfile`:

+    gem 'logchange', '~> 0.1'

+And then:

+    $ bundle install

-Install the gem with:
+Or install the gem with:

     $ gem install logchange